 Playing for Keeps

 Playing for Keeps is a unique and comprehensive music education project which was initiated in 2001 by the Oregon East Symphony Board of Directors and reaches 1500 youth in our region annually.
-Eleven programs make up the Playing for Keeps project.
+Ten programs make up the Playing for Keeps project.

 Music GroupsA Sharp Players - This preparatory orchestra is open to intermediate musicians of any age and gives participants the opportunity to experience performing with a large ensemble.
 This program is directed by Bruce Walker, Assistant Conductor of the Oregon East Symphony.